BuvinJT/distbuilder/docs/HighLevel.md

 into the distribution package.
 You may use a simple list of strings containing file/directory names or paths *relative* to the build script directory.
 Else, you may provide a list of two element tuples, with a specific source and destination.
+In addition, source paths may be specified with globing *wildcards* if desired.
+They may even include environmental variables or path symbols.
 See **distResources** within [pyScriptToExe](LowLevel.md#pyscripttoexe) for more details on this.